 But the truth is that Jesus felt all the struggles that we do, including temptations to sin, so he empathizes with us to help us grow in emotional wholeness and holiness (Hebrews 4:15).

 In the Bible, Jesus demonstrates the full range of human emotions and expresses them in perfect love.
 In my Bible study, I found texts identifying 39 different emotions that Jesus experienced.
 That’s a lot of emotions!
-We may not be able to even name 39 different emotions, much less feel and verbalize them all!
+We may not be able to even name 39 different emotions, much less feel and verbalize them all.
+(This study was inspired by my graduate psychology professor, Dick Mohline, in his book, Emotional Wholeness: Connecting With the Emotions of Jesus.)

 I’ve grouped these feelings into eleven core emotions: anxiety, anger, shame, sadness, pain, surprise, hope, faith, love, joy, and peace.
 To clarify, these eleven emotion words are not just emotions — they’re conditions of a whole person that include emotions, as well as intentions, attitudes, physical states, and relational postures.